 Metadata and content are the essential and central focus for all information professionals, archivists and librarians.
 When implementing a new system or migrating from an old information management system it is especially important to get data structures and metadata consistent and correctly formed and presented.

-Amidst the many tasks in a project plan to implement a new system, the transfer of “user” metadata, however, is often regarded as just another item on the list and one that can be left to technical staff.
+Amidst the many tasks in a project plan to implement a new system, the transfer of “patron” metadata, however, is often regarded as just another item on the list and one that can be left to technical staff.

-User data, however, is the key to the door of marketing the service.
+Patron or “User” data, however, is the key to the door of marketing the service.
 When properly considered and applied the loading of and treatment of user data can be a major benefit in the pursuit of increased use of content and a better user experience.

 What is Single Sign On?

 Authenticating a user is often referred to as Single Sign On (SSO), when the person points to a URL in their web browser and automatically connects to the library or archive service without having to enter a user name or password.
 There are three key benefits:

 - It ensures only those who have pre-registered to the service have access to your content (unless you also offer guest access, without a need to login to the library or archive service, to some content) and as such the person is now known to the system and the system can provide added functionality and services as a result.
 It provides a significant measure of security of access to your systems and prevents unauthorized persons gaining access to valued content.

 - It simplifies using the system administration for everyone: patrons who don’t have to remember passwords and login credentials, staff who are responsible for controlling access, setting up users, setting up logins.
 Instead users are automatically logged in and are known to the application immediately.